 Intentionally handicapping your user’s ease of reading?
 Hell yes!
 This is what I think goes through people’s heads when they decide to center a large paragraph.

 What you’ll find is that in most cases centered text makes it worse for user experience.
 However there are some limits and exceptions of center alignment.

 Paragraphs being centered

 Why oh why are we doing this.
 Oh yes, because it’s pretty.
 Centered text has become such a common occurrence, especially in website design.
-The overuse of it has lead it to be acceptable, which is something im hoping this post can put a stop to.

 In my opinion centered paragraphs are only acceptable up to a point, 3 lines of text to be specific.
 Anymore, it becomes too displeasing to read each line after.

 Here are some examples: